 Few people want a criminal record.
-But it is usually easy to make a bad decision and land yourself on the wrong side of the law, thereby messing with the criminal justice system.
-Getting in touch with out Colorado Criminal Records Sealing Lawyer at the Steven J Pisani Law Office can extricate you from this unfortunate situation.
+But it is not uncommon to make a bad decision and land yourself on the wrong side of the law, thereby messing with the criminal justice system.

-You can petition a court of law in Colorado to have your record sealed if:
+In Colorado, you can file a petition to have your criminal record sealed if:

-You probably know that over 80 percent of employers conduct a background check on their job applicants.
+You probably know that over 80 percent of employers conduct background checks on their job applicants.

-One of the reasons our clients contact us at Pisani Law is because they are having trouble getting hired, and they need their record sealed and expunged so they can confidently state that they have never been convicted of a crime.
+One of the reasons our clients contact us at Pisani Law is because they are having trouble getting hired, and they need their criminal records sealed or expunged so they can confidently state that they have never been convicted of a crime.

-If you find yourself eligible for sealing in Colorado, we recommend that you visit our office to help you remove the record.
+If you are in Colorado and plan to have your criminal records sealed, we recommend that you visit our Denver office to learn how we can help you remove your criminal record.

 The law mandates Colorado property owners to conduct a background search on their potential apartment buyers or tenants.
-If your record shows up as having been convicted or arrested, you could end up getting denied an apartment or tenancy.
+If your record shows up as having been convicted or arrested, you could be denied an apartment or tenancy.

-Landlords will readily see you as an unclean tenant and could even charge higher price or rent, ask for a larger deposit, or refuse to rent you the place.
+Landlords will readily see you as a potential threat and could even charge higher price or rent, ask for a larger deposit, or refuse to rent you the place.

-If your records are sealed and expunged in Colorado, you can have your gun right reinstated.
-Sealing your records destroys your conviction as if it never existed.
+If your records are sealed or expunged in Colorado, you can have your gun right reinstated.
+Sealing your records treats your conviction as though it never existed.
 And if you have never been convicted of a felony, then your gun rights are automatically restored.

-Knowing that your criminal record is no longer on record brings satisfaction and relief to many.
+Knowing that your criminal record is sealed brings satisfaction and relief to many.
 You can now apply for employment and rent or buy places to live as you know you don’t have a dark past hanging over your neck.
-You no longer have to lie to your friends and family, job application forms, or colleagues.
+You no longer have to lie to your friends, family, or colleagues.